openPupil/Open-PupilEXT/README.md

 - [x]  Cross-platform software: MacOS, Windows, Linux
 - [x]  Intgrates six leading open-source pupil detection algorithms: ElSe [[1\]](#1), ExCuSe [[2\]](#2), PuRe [[3\]](#3), PuReST [[4\]](#4), Starburst [[5\]](#5), and Swirski2D [[6\]](#6).

 For initial testing, we recommend using the provided demo datasets.
 See section 2.4 in this repository.
+Pay attention to the image playback speed under "preference" (see video tutorial) if you are on a laptop with low computational power.

 **!!
 NEW !!
 Watch the video tutorials of PupilEXT that walk trough the interface**